 Turkey burgers do not face that problem so they reach higher temperatures sooner.

 How Do You Know When The Turkey Burgers Are Done Without A Thermometer?

-If you do not have a meat probe to measure the internal temperature of the turkey burgers, there is a simple way to test whether they are done or not.
+If you do not have a meat probe to measure the internal temperature of the turkey burgers, there is a simple way to test whether it is done or not.

-If you are unsure that the turkey burgers are done, you can get them out of the grill and place them on a plate.
+If you are unsure that the turkey burger is done, you can get them out of the grill and place them on a plate.
 Use a knife or a fork to pierce the center of the burgers.

 Watch for the juices that the burgers secrete.
-If the juices are clear, then the burgers are done but if the juices are a bit pink, you will need to cook them for a little bit longer.
+If the juices are clear, then the burger is done but if the juices are a bit pink, you will need to cook them for a little bit longer.